oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/clone-navigate-to-databases-home.png " clone-navigate-to-databases-home ")

-2. On the page where we see all  list of databases, click on the dropdown arrow next to  **hr.subnet.vcn.oraclevcn.com** and **sales.subnet.vcn.orclevcn.com** to view their associated PDBs.
+2. On the page where we see all  list of databases, click on the dropdown arrow next to  **hr.subnet.vcn.oraclevcn.com** to view their associated PDBs.

-    We will clone the PDB **sales.subnet.oraclevcn.com_HR**  residing in sales.subnet.vcn.orclevcn.com CDB into hr.subnet.vcn.oraclevcn.com CDB
+    We will clone the PDB **hr.subnet.vcn.oraclevcn.com_HRPDB**  residing in hr.subnet.vcn.orclevcn.com CDB into the same CDB.

-    **Click** on the **sales.subnet.vcn.oraclevcn.com_HR** PDB as highlighted
+    **Click** on the **hr.subnet.vcn.oraclevcn.com_HRPDB** PDB as highlighted

     ![](images/cloning-show-existing-pdb.png " cloning-show-existing-pdb ")